AvraamMavridis/Algorithms-Data-Structures-in-Typescript/README.md

 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise39.md">39.
 Queue using a single linked list</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise40.md">40.
 Simplify array with prime numbers</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise41.md">41.
 Find the turning number in an array.</a>
-- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise41.md">42.
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise42.md">42.
 Find the majority element in an array.</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise43.md">43.
+Robot visits cells in a 2D matrix.</a>

 <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exerciseUtils.md">Various Utils helpful to generate test data</a>